Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Surfaces in Theorem are of log general type

 \section{Surfaces in Theorem \ref{CLASS} are of log general type}

 In this section, we complete the proof of Theorem \ref{CLASS}, by showing the following proposition.

-\begin{prop} The surfaces in \tables are of log general type. \end{prop} \begin{proof} Note first that since all {non-branching} components of $D$ have negative self-intersection numbers, up to an isomorphism $(X,D)$ is the unique minimal snc-completion of $S$, and hence all {non-branching} boundary components in all snc completions of $S$ have negative self-intersection numbers, see Lemma \ref{lem:unique_completion}.
+\begin{prop} Let $(X,D)$ be a pair obtained by tom Dieck--Petrie algorithm from data in one of the rows of \tables.
+Then the surface $S\de X\setminus D$ is of log general type. \end{prop} \begin{proof} A direct check shows that $D$ is snc-minimal, and all non-branching components of $D$ have negative self-intersection numbers.
+Hence by Lemma \ref{lem:unique_completion}\ref{item:graph}, $(X,D)$ is the unique minimal log smooth completion of $S$.

-If $\kappa(S)=-\infty$ then by \cite[III.1.3.2]{Miyan-OpenSurf} (see Proposition \ref{prop:kappa<2}) $S$ admits a $\C^{1}$-fibration over $\C^1$.
-But the fiber at infinity of a minimal completion of such a fibration is a {non-branching} $0$-curve, which contradicts the claim above.
-So we can assume $\kappa(S)\in \{0,1\}$.
+Suppose $\kappa(S)=-\infty$.
+Then by \cite[III.1.3.2]{Miyan-OpenSurf} (see Proposition \ref{prop:kappa<2}) $S$ admits a $\C^{1}$-fibration over $\C^1$.
+The fiber at infinity of a minimal completion of such a fibration is a non-branching $0$-curve in $D$, but we have seen that $D$ contains no such; a contradiction.